 We have almost 100 majors and over 20 masters students and we graduate about 10 students each year mostly into careers in industry and secondary education as well as into PhD programs.
 Physics teaches a wide range of scientific skills and technologies while developing solid critical-thinking tools that bridge a variety of industries, including engineering, electronics, communication, defense, and life sciences.
 Some 20% of our majors graduate with a minor or double major in math or another science.
 Our Dan Black Phys-Bus Program offers a business-emphasis degree option that substitutes some upper-division physics electives with accounting, marketing, and entrepreneurial courses.
 When graduation nears, faculty work hard helping our students develop resumes and statements of purpose and writing personalized letters of recommendation.

 The department has a new Gravitational-Wave Physics and Astronomy Center GWPAC with a mission to support and grow gravitational-wave research on campus.
 GWPAC director Josh Smith collaborates with center members Jocelyn Read and Geoffrey Lovelace and their students and several at-large members.
-Mike Loverude is the department's Physics Education Research expert and director of the CSUF Catalyst Center for Advancement of Research in Teaching and Learning.
+Mike Loverude and Gina Passante are the department's Physics Education Research experts and Mike continues as director of the CSUF Catalyst Center for Advancement of Research in Teaching and Learning.

 Department life revolves around our ‘grad room’ which offers office space and computer resources for our TAs and majors as well as a well-stocked kitchen maintained by the Physics Club.
 We continue to invest in and develop our advanced teaching-lab facility in Dan Black Hall featuring ultramodern instrumentation (teachspin.com), funded largely through the generous commitment of Dan Black.